PerssonAlbin/lab-1_PA2577_KUB/README.md

 - **Caching and Load Balancing:** Performance can be improved and latency reduced byby strategically caching responses. xxx
 - **Rate Limiting & Throttling:** Automatic scaling can be dangerous without enforced limits. especially in systems accessible by many.

-# ------------------------

-## Conclusion & Future Work
+## Conclusion & Future Work --------------------xxx
 - Summarize the key points of the architecture and its purpose.
 - Highlight potential areas for improvement (e.g., additional microservices, enhanced observability, advanced security measures).
 - Emphasize the flexibility and scalability the current design offers for future growth.

 ## Getting Started (Optional)
 - **Prerequisites:** Tools and versions required.
+* OpenAI API key
+* Bash (or something else that can run bash scripts)
+* Kubernetes
+* Docker
+* Web Browser
 - **Installation & Deployment Instructions:** Steps to run locally or deploy to Kubernetes.
+* Run bash script in deployment/scripts/start.sh

+* Create a table called logs in mydb with the following command:
+CREATE TABLE logs ( id SERIAL PRIMARY KEY, message TEXT NOT NULL, created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP );
 **Happy coding!** ✨